SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Consumers of non-persistent subscription topics get a new backlog pointing only to the next (latest) topic message when they connect/reconnect and any previous backlog is discarded, removing any message references.
-They can only cause backlog size problems if they remain connected but continually consume at a rate lower than the rate that new messages arrive.
+They can only cause backlog size problems if they remain connected but continually consume at a rate lower than the rate at which new messages arrive.
 {{< /c8y-admon-info >}}

 Persistent subscription topic messages are only stored once in the Messaging Service, but all associated consumers' backlogs,